Breezyslasher/Audio-book-Splitter/README.md

 Place all your MP3 audiobook files in a single folder (e.g., ./audiobook_mp3s).

 ### 5. Run the Script
-When the script is run for the first time it will download the whisper model.
+When the script is run for the first time, it will download the whisper model.

 ## Troubleshooting

 ###1.
 Slow Download of Model
+You can manually download the model from

+Put the downloaded model in

+    Windows: C:\Users\<username>\.cache\whisper\<model>
+    Linux:   /home/<username>/.cache/whisper